MatrixManAtYrService/vscode-devcontainer/README.md

     - F1 and "Remote-Containers: Open Folder in Container..." the cloned repo.
 5. If no terminal appears in VS Code, open a New Terminal from the Terminal menu.
 6. Inside that terminal, run `ucm --codebase-create ./devCodebase` to create a codebase.
-7. Run `ucm` to start developing!
+7. Run `ui` to start developing!

 Your codebase should be persisted even after rebuilding the container, but don't forget to also `push` it somewhere safe as a backup!

 Improvements, suggestions, and simplifications are welcome!

-Note: when running `ucm`, you'll get a message like:
+Note: when running `ui`, you'll get a message like:
 ```
   The Unison Codebase UI is running at
   http://127.0.0.1:39189/LMvqYeofPKwM7uOh5b7A%2FbtEM8tuN%2F%2Fu/ui